There are a few people in your life that you must be able to trust without reservations. Your spouse. Your clergyman. Your children’s babysitter.

 If You’re in New York or New Jersey, Call Us

-The law firm of Oshman & Mirisola has vast experience in handling medical malpractice cases in the states of New York and New Jersey.
+The law firm of The Oshman Firm has vast experience in handling medical malpractice cases in the states of New York and New Jersey.
 If you suspect you have a case for medical malpractice or negligence, call us at 800.400.8182 for a no-cost consultation, or fill out the contact form on the right side of this page.